-Sonny and Chelsey manage their own pricing and are always trying to strike a balance with having it fully occupied and not undercutting their rates (which can sometimes bring undesired clientele).
+Sonny and Chelsey manage their own pricing.
+They are always trying to strike a balance between fully occupied and competitive rates (which can sometimes bring undesired clientele).
 When they first listed their unit on Airbnb, they searched other rentals within the area and tested various rates to find their sweet spot for their average booking price.

 Because they live next door and manage most of the cleaning themselves, their occupancy goal is often 100%.
 To achieve this goal, they are flexible on rates when there are random dates that went unbooked.
 When this happens they will often lower the rate to try and entice visitors to book with them.
 Similarly to the Nestrs, Sonny and Chelsey do not recommend the smart pricing tool offered by Airbnb.
 With the location, amenities and high end furnishings in their rental, they feel that the smart pricing tool often undercuts their profits and they prefer to manage the rates manually to achieve top dollar.